deepset-ai/haystack-home/content/blog/astradb-haystack-integration/index.md

 ---
 layout: blog-post
 title: Announcing the Astra DB Haystack Integration
-description: Learn how to use the new Astra DB integrations for Haystack 2.0 in your RAG pipelines.
+description: Learn how to use the new Astra DB integrations with Haystack in your RAG pipelines.
 featured_image: thumbnail.png
 images: ["blog/astradb-haystack-integration/thumbnail.png"]
 alt_image: The logos for Haystack and Astra DB hang out on a blue background in front of some people tending to pipelines, and inexplicably a giant lightbulb.